 Continue ReadingVTSU in Hanamaki, Japan for the 35th anniversary of the Rutland-Hanamaki (Ishidoriya) sister city relationship.

 Did you know Rutland has a sister city in Japan?
-Although separated by more than 6,000 miles, Rutland and Hanamaki, Japan, share a special bond that continues to grow deeper […]
+Although separated by more than 6,000 miles, Rutland and Hanamaki, Japan, share a special bond that continues to grow deeper and stronger.
+During a recent visit to celebrate the 35th anniversary of this relationship, VTSU Castleton Arts, Humanities, and Communications professor Michael Talbott was honored […]

 Continue ReadingWCAX: VTSU to build meat processing facility at Randolph Center campus

 RANDOLPH CENTER, Vt.
 (WCAX) – Construction is underway on a new meat processing facility at Vermont State University’s Randolph campus.
-As sharp knives cut through big slabs of beef, construction […]
+As sharp knives cut through big slabs of beef, construction moved forward on a new butchery that is an expansion of Vermont State University’s Center for Agriculture and Food Entrepreneurship.
+“This facility is a pillar […]

 Continue ReadingNBC5: Vermont State University to launch a meat processing facility

-RANDOLPH, Vt. — Vermont State University is hoping to fill a much-needed void in the agricultural community with plans to build a state-of-the-art meat processing facility on the Randolph campus. […]
+RANDOLPH, Vt. — Vermont State University is hoping to fill a much-needed void in the agricultural community with plans to build a state-of-the-art meat processing facility on the Randolph campus.
+The Center for Agriculture and Food Entrepreneurship’s new initiative aims to bolster educational opportunities and meet the growing demand for skilled professionals in the meat […]

 Continue Reading